 Who Handles My Case?

 For most firms, it isn’t uncommon for you to discuss your case with a partner of the firm during your legal consultation.
 After the consultation, the partner may handle your case off to another attorney.
-Some firms having specific attorneys that handle the consultation from the outset.
+Some firms have specific attorneys that handle the consultation from the outset.
 Both aren’t uncommon, nor is it poor practice, it is just the way it is.
 However, you may have a preference regarding which attorney you felt more comfortable with, which is why you should establish who your legal representation will be that way you know what to expect.

 This can also be the chance where you can establish what you want and see what they can do in order to meet those needs.
 There could be a younger attorney who doesn’t have much experience that oversees the day-to-day issues and is your point of communication, but court appearances will be handled by a senior attorney with trial experience.
 None of this is cut and dry, which is why establishing your wanted immediately is always to your benefit and nothing will come as a surprise during this process.